galen-f/monte-carlo-wordle/Readme.md

 ## Why does this matter to everyone?
 Because Monte Carlo encourages you to think in probabilities, not certainties.
-❌ "This will happen"
+❌ "This will happen".
-✅ "This *could* happen, and here is how likely it is"
+✅ "This *could* happen, and here is how likely it is".

 ## What's in this repo